 You can find them in the countryside, in peri-urban areas, and in the middle of cities and towns.
 They are inside buildings, outside buildings, on top of buildings, behind and in front.
 Swimming pools are everywhere, they are in all shapes and depths.

-And you don’t have to know how to swim to enjoy the benefits of immersing your self in water.
-If you cannot swim, let the therapeutic water careless and massage your body, just immersing yourself in a pool.
+If you are in Kenya and you don’t know how to swim, fret not.
+You don’t have to know how to swim to enjoy the benefits of immersing yourself in water.
+If you cannot swim, let the therapeutic water massage your body by just immersing yourself in the shallow end of the pool.

-Swimming pools around the Nairobi CBD maybe ideal to someone who wants to swim in between work hours e.g over the lunch hour or late in the evening.
+Swimming pools around the Nairobi CBD may be ideal for someone who wants to swim between work hours e.g. over the lunch hour or late in the evening.
 They are also ideal for someone seeking a quiet swim as those in the peri-urban tend to get quite crowded with youngsters and children over the weekend.

 Swimming pools that are away from major towns are ideal for someone looking for a weekend getaway for a sportive excursion.